Abandoned & Little-Known Airfields:

 ____________________________________________________

-as it was not listed among active airfields in the 1972 Flight Guide (according to Chris Kennedy).
+as it was not yet depicted on a 1959 aerial hoto, listed among active airfields in the 1972 Flight Guide (according to Chris Kennedy),

-The earliest depiction of the Jefferson County Airport which has been located
+The earliest aeronautical chart depiction of the Jefferson County Airport which has been located

-which depicted it as having a single 3,500' paved runways.
+was on the 1976 Pittsburgh Local Aeronautical Chart (courtesy of Mike Keefe), which depicted it as having a single 3,500' paved runway.

 David Straka recalled, “I learned to fly there back in the late 1970s.